Skip to content

 Virginia Society for the Promotion of Useful Knowledge

-The Virginia Society for the Promotion of Useful Knowledge was an organization established in Williamsburg, VA to to promote science and the of study nature.
+The Virginia Society for the Promotion of Useful Knowledge was established in Williamsburg in 1773 to to promote the sciences, but its efforts languished because of the American Revolution.

 The Virginia Society for the Promotion of Useful Knowledge was established at Williamsburg, "under the Patronage of His Excellencey the Governour," in May 1773.1 The founding officers were John Clayton, President; John Page, Vice President; the Reverend Samuel Henley, Secretary; St. George Tucker, Assistant Secretary; and David Jameson, Treasurer.
 Thomas Jefferson was no doubt a charter member.